VikVador/Poseidon/README.md

 </p>
 <hr>

 This is the name of the tool we are developping !
-To set-up everything, it is necessary to have access to a [Slurm](https://slurm.schedmd.com) cluster, to login to a [Weights & Biases](https://wandb.ai) account and to install the [posiedon](poseidon) module as a package.
+To set-up everything, it is necessary to have access to a [Slurm](https://slurm.schedmd.com) cluster, to login to a [Weights & Biases](https://wandb.ai) account and to install the [poseidon](poseidon) module as a package.
 First, create a new Python environment, for example with [conda](https://docs.conda.io).

 ```
 conda create -n poseidon python=3.11